eduSwift/iOS-SwiftUI/README.md

 ################################ ################################

-RecordsRack
+RecordRack

-RecordsRack is a vinyl shop app concept designed in Figma, showcasing my design skills rather than coding abilities.
+RecordRack is a vinyl shop app concept designed in Figma, showcasing my design skills rather than coding abilities.

 Features: